aleph2c/miros-xml/docs/source/recipes.rst

    getattr(module_namespace, 'p_r1_under_hidden_region')()

-Before we make something that writes functions, we will type one out by hand, have a full regression test pass, then identify the parts of the function we want to change:
+Before we make something that writes functions, we will type one out by hand, pass a full regression test, then identify the parts of the function we want to
+change:

 .. code-block:: python
   :emphasize-lines: 2, 12